Pasta Carbonara with Guanciale

 ingredients for pasta carbonara

-• Guanciale: This Italian cured pork is made from the jowl (or cheeks) of a pig.
-Guanciale is used to make authentic carbonara but you can substitute pancetta which is a cured pork made from pork belly.
+• Guanciale: This Italian cured meat is made from pork jowls (or pork cheek).
+Guanciale is used to make authentic carbonara, but you can substitute pancetta, a cured pork belly.
+We can typically find guanciale in a local gourmet grocery store.

-• Pasta: We use bucatini for this recipe since it is slightly thicker than spaghetti and has a hole in the center which means the sauce coats both the inside and outside of the pasta.
-You can use any short or long pasta for this but make sure you buy bronze-cut pasta.
-It is made with a special die that has more friction, producing a rougher surface on the pasta causing the sauce to cling better.
+• Pasta: We use bucatini for this recipe because they are slightly thicker than spaghetti and have a hole in the center, allowing the sauce to coat the inside and outside of the pasta.
+You can use any short or long pasta, but make sure you buy bronze-cut pasta.
+It is made with a special die that provides more friction, producing a rougher surface on the pasta and helping the sauce cling better.

-• Cheese: Traditional Pasta Carbonara is made with grated Pecorino Romano, which is made from sheep’s milk, in contrast, Parmigiano Reggiano is made from cow’s milk and has a milder, nutter flavor.
+• Cheese: Traditional pasta carbonara is made with grated Pecorino Romano, a sheep-milk cheese; in contrast, Parmigiano Reggiano is made from cow’s milk and has a milder, nuttier flavor.
 For our recipe, we used a freshly grated Parmigiano Reggiano.
-Pre-grated parmesan cheese contains preservatives such as potato starch to prevent clumping so it doesn’t melt as evenly.
-Whatever cheese you decide on it’s best to grate it yourself.
+Pre-grated parmesan cheese contains preservatives such as potato starch to prevent clumping, so it doesn’t melt as evenly.
+Whatever cheese you decide on, it’s best to grate it yourself.

-Pro-tip: Use the side with the finest holes on your cheese grater since larger pieces of cheese are likely to clump.
+Pro-tip: Use a microplane or the side with the finest holes on your cheese grater, as larger pieces of cheese are likely to clump.

 pasta cooking in a pot of water